9001/copyparty/README.md

 ## file indexing

+enables dedup and music search ++

 file indexing relies on two database tables, the up2k filetree (`-e2d`) and the metadata tags (`-e2t`), stored in `.hist/up2k.db`.
-Configuration can be done through arguments, volume flags, or a mix of both.
+Configuration can be done through arguments, volflags, or a mix of both.

 through arguments:
 * `-e2d` enables file indexing on upload